pedrosergey/sql_job_search_project/README.md

 I have already been in contact with these tools, but I really want to learn them and try to master them as much as I can.

-It will be a lovely path that I will be more than pleased to cover.
+It will be a lovely path that I will be more than pleased to cover 🚀

 Rest at the end, not in the middle ⚫🐍